 When your best talent walks out the door, the cost isn’t limited to a vacant spot on the roster.
 It’s a cascade of hidden drains on your cash flow, productivity, and long-term viability.

-In an industry where annual technician attrition often hovers around 20% (in some residential operations it spikes to 25% or higher), turnover is a mortal threat to your margins.
+In an industry where annual technician attrition often hovers around 20% (and in some residential operations spikes to 25% or higher), turnover has considerable bottom line impact.

 Below, we’ll break down the true cost of losing your best techs and provide a practical guide that can stop the bleeding.

-But first, here’s the high-level look at how to reduce turnover:
+But first, here’s a high-level look at how to reduce turnover:

-• Pay for performance.
-Link technician compensation to measurable outcomes like reviews, NPS, and job completion rates.
+- Pay for performance.
+Link technician compensation to measurable outcomes like reviews and job completion rates.

 Why technician turnover is crippling your HVAC business